flexiblepower/powermatcher-documentation/Objective.md

 **Figure 1 - Function of an ObjectiveAgent**

-For example, if you want the PowerMatcher cluster to serve as a Virtual Power Plant (VPP), NOT to balance itself, but instead have it produce or consume **a surplus** amount of energy.
-This means you have to push the PowerMatcher market out of balance and NOT forward the Equilibrium price, instead *manipulate* the price in the PowerMatcher market.
+For example, suppose you want the PowerMatcher cluster to serve as a Virtual Power Plant (VPP), NOT to balancing itself, but instead producing or consuming **a surplus** amount of energy.
+To achieve this you need to push the PowerMatcher market out of balance, away from the Equilibrium price, by *manipulating* the price in the PowerMatcher market.
 This can be done using the Objective Agent.

 ![](VPP.png)